CenterForTheBuiltEnvironment/pythermalcomfort/CONTRIBUTING.rst

 To add a function
 ^^^^^^^^^^^^^^^^^

-1. Add the function to the python file `src/pythermalcomfort/models.py`.
+1. Add the function to the python file `src/pythermalcomfort/models.py` and document it.
 2. Add any related functions that are used by your function either in `src/pythermalcomfort/utilities.py` or `src/pythermalcomfort/psychrometrics.py`.
 See existing code as example.
 3. Test your function by writing a test in `tests/test_XXXX.py`.
-4. Document your function.
-See existing code as example.
+Test it by running tox -e pyXX where XX is the Python version you want to use, e.g. 3.7
-5. Add `autofunction` to `doc.reference.pythermalcomfort.py`.
+4. Add `autofunction` to `doc.reference.pythermalcomfort.py`.